rust-lang/book/nostarch/chapter17.md

 To sleep between messages in the `get_messages` function without blocking, we need to use async.
-However, we can’t make `get_messages` itself into an async function, because then we’d return a `Future<Output = Stream<Item = String>>` instead of just a `Stream<Item = String>>`.
+However, we can’t make `get_messages` itself into an async function, because then we’d return a `Future<Output = Stream<Item = String>>` instead of a `Stream<Item = String>>`.
 The caller would have to await `get_messages` itself to get access to the stream.
 But remember: everything in a given future happens linearly; concurrency happens *between* futures.
 Awaiting `get_messages` would require it to send all the messages, including sleeping between sending each message, before returning the receiver stream.
 As a result, the timeout would end up useless.
 There would be no delays in the stream itself: the delays would all happen before the stream was even available.

 Instead, we leave `get_messages` as a regular function which returns a stream, and spawn a task to handle the async `sleep` calls.